 Neck and back injuries are the leading cause of chronic pain for the American public.
 According to the American Academy of Pain Medicine, pain affects more Americans than diabetes, heart disease, and cancer combined.
 Back and neck injuries account for 42% of the shocking 100 million Americans who suffer from chronic pain.
 In addition to this, back injuries account for 25% of all workers’ compensation payments in the country.
 Activities that involve bending and twisting of the body like lifting, carrying, and lowering are the most likely to result in back and neck injuries.

 - Neck injuries can occur as a result of repetitive movements that place enormous strain on the neck and shoulder area.
 Physical activities such as lifting weights, contact sports, and others can cause chronic damage to the neck and shoulders.

 - Chronic back pain accounts for 27 million cases of chronic pain in America.
-As chronic back pain is more prevalent than diabetes, this may be due to the fact that chronic back pain has a number of causes.
+As chronic back pain is more prevalent than diabetes, this may be because chronic back pain has many causes.
 This can include car crashes, traumatic accidents, and more.

 Bulging & Herniated Discs